-Saturday evening and Sunday afternoon, Ballet Embody performed the locally-choreographed version of Shakespeare's "A Midsummer Night's Dream".
+Saturday evening and Sunday afternoon, I performed in a locally-choreographed version of Shakespeare's "A Midsummer Night's Dream".

 This was the first time I'd been on stage since college, and the first time ever dancing in a ballet.
 Although I had but a supporting cast role, and was on stage for only about 5 minutes, I was understandably nervous.